-In March 2025, we announced targeted strategic actions to improve financial performance and accelerate the commercial growth of CyPath® Lung, taking steps to deliver approximately \$4 million in annual cost savings at our subsidiary PPLS, while increasing resources to expand CyPath® Lung sales in high-potential national markets.
-Specifically, cost savings are a result of labor cost reductions, operational efficiency enhancements, and discontinuing certain pathology services with suboptimal profit margins to focus on high-margin services such as CyPath® Lung and by discontinuing certain pathology services with suboptimal profit margins.
+On March 7, 2025, we announced targeted strategic actions to improve financial performance and accelerate the commercial growth of CyPath[®] Lung, taking steps to deliver up to \$3 to \$4 million in annual cost savings at our subsidiary PPLS, while increasing resources to expand CyPath[®] Lung sales in high-potential national markets.
+Specifically, cost savings are a result of labor cost reductions, operational efficiency enhancements, and discontinuing certain unprofitable pathology services to focus on high-margin services such as CyPath[®] Lung.